COVID-19 Rent Relief

 Are homeowners who participate in THDA’s Homeownership option of the Voucher program eligible for assistance?

-No, this assistance is only available to tenants with a current lease.
+No, this assistance is only available to tenants.

 What documentation do I need?